Enefit American Oil

-Enefit American Oil (former name: Oil Shale Exploration Company - OSEC) is a Utah based oil shale exploration and development company.
+Enefit American Oil (former name: Oil Shale Exploration Company - OSEC) is a Utah-based oil shale exploration and development company.
 It has been involved in the development of oil shale since 2005.
 Since 2011 it is a subsidiary of Eesti Energia, internationally known as Enefit.
+In January 2024 Eesti Energia announced that it will cease all its operations in the United States.

 History

 OSEC was formed in 2005 as a limited liability company by following companies: